- How do I apply to Los Angeles Southwest College?

 Step Four: Select "Los Angeles Southwest College from the list and click "submit."

 Step Five: Your unofficial transcript will be displayed.
 If you would like to print it, click "View Printable" for a printer-friendly version.

-Obtain a Petition for Review of Grade form from the Office of Admissions and Records, SSB 102.
+Download the Petition for Review of Grade form or visit the the Office of Admissions and Records, SSB 102.
 Complete the form and submit to A&R. Your instructor will be contacted to review the grade that was originally assigned.
 The instructor will respond and let you know if the original grade was correct, or if the original grade was incorrect.